charleennewland/blog/operational_excellence_pt1.md

 #### Types of waste
 The lean methodology knows eight types of waste:
 - defects - products or services that do not meet customers specifications and require resources to rectify
-- overproduction - producing products in excess before it is ready for sale
+- overproduction - producing products in excess before it has been requested by the customer
-- waiting - unplanned downtime or Idle equipment
+- waiting - wasting time awaiting a preceding process to finish before proceeding
-- non-utilized talent
+- non-utilized talent -
-- transportation - excessive movement of resources does not add value
+- transportation - excessive movement of resources or information not essential to the process
-- inventory - excessive inventories don’t add value
+- inventory - inventory or information that is sitting idle (not being processed)
-- motion - unnecessary motion results in non-value-added time and unnecessary cost
+- motion - unnecessary motion due to workspace layout
-- extra-processing.
+- extra-processing - activity that is not necessary to produce a functioning product or service
    <br>

 *Not all non-value added activities are unnecessary.
 Quality control, for instance, does not directly benefit the customer, but it is still a very important part of the process.*